-Roads and Maritime Services is accountable for ensuring that everyone using NSW roads does so safely, while still allowing the transport industry to operate as efficiently as possible.
-Roads and Maritime promotes roadworthy vehicles and responsible behaviour by all road users.
+Transport for NSW is accountable for ensuring that everyone using NSW roads does so safely, while still allowing the transport industry to operate as efficiently as possible.
+Transport for NSW promotes roadworthy vehicles and responsible behaviour by all road users.

 Further information can be obtained from the NHVR website.